 Typically, unless you are exempt, you will need to pay the surcharge if you are a national of a country outside the European Economic Area (EEA) and you are applying for a visa to work, study or join your family in the UK for more than 6 months, but are not applying to remain in the UK permanently.

-The IHS will be calculated on the basis of how much leave you are granted, typically at a rate of £400 per year.
-By way of example, if you are granted an ancestry visa for a period of 5 years, you will be liable to pay £2,000 (5 x £400).
+The IHS will be calculated on the basis of how much leave you are granted, typically at a rate of £624 per year per applicant.
+By way of example, if you are granted an ancestry visa for a period of 5 years, you will be liable to pay £3,120 (5 x £624).
 Any dependants joining you in the UK will also need to pay the same amount.

 When submitting your visa application online, you will pay the surcharge as part of your application or when you book an appointment at a visa application centre.
 In the event that you paid the surcharge for more years than you were granted leave, you will automatically receive a partial refund.

-However, in the event that your ancestry application is refused, there is no right of appeal.
-You will only be able to ask UKVI for an administrative review of their decision where you believe that the initial decision was incorrect.
+However, in the event that your Ancestry Visa application is refused, there is no right of appeal.
+You will only be able to ask UKVI for an Administrative Review of their decision where you believe that the initial decision was incorrect.

 In circumstances where your application has been refused on the basis that you failed to meet the eligibility criteria, or to provide the necessary documentation in support, then the refusal decision is unlikely to be overturned on review.